Denver Health Treating Undocumented Immigrants Who Nearly Die From Emergency Kidney Failure

 August 02, 2018

-Part of our mission at Denver Health is to provide care for everyone, without regard to race, gender, socioeconomic or citizenship status or ability to pay.
+Part of our mission at Denver Health is to provide care for everyone, without regard to race, gender, socioeconomic or citizenship status.

 The National Institutes of Health reports an estimated 6,500 undocumented immigrants in the United States are living with end-stage renal disease.
 The chronic condition requires ongoing kidney dialysis.
 Patients who do not get the treatment would die in a matter of days.
 Adults with private health insurance, Medicare or Medicaid can manage the disease because they have their dialysis treatments covered.
 For undocumented immigrants who cannot afford private insurance or pay out of pocket, their only choice is to wait until their condition deteriorates to a life-threatening medical emergency to receive medical treatment.